Allotment Terms and Conditions

 5.2 Livestock must not be kept on the site without the express and prior permission of the Council and Site Committee including inspection of the proposed facilities.
 Housing for poultry including runs must not exceed 25% of the total plot.
 Tenants shall comply with the Council Code of Practice rules on keeping of poultry.

 5.3 Tenants are responsible for providing adequate welfare for all livestock.
-Any concerns will be investigated and reported by the Council to the RSPCA if appropriate.
+Any concerns will be investigated and reported by the Council to the Royal Society for the Prevention of Cruelty to Animals (RSPCA) if appropriate.

 5.4 Beehives are only allowed on the site if permission has been expressly granted by the Council in consultation with the Site Committee.
 If permission is granted, bee keepers will be required to be members of a local bee-keeping society.